AlloyCI/alloy-runner/docs/shells/README.md

-# Shells supported by GitLab Runner
+# Shells supported by AlloyCI Runner

-GitLab Runner implements a few shell script generators that allow to execute builds on different systems.
+AlloyCI Runner implements a few shell script generators that allow to execute builds on different systems.

 ## Overview